YKETY/Project.M1/GitRpd/Git_ReadMe.md

 𝐒𝐭𝐞𝐩𝐬
 -  Go to Your Github account
 -  Import repository
--  Import This Link :- Join Our Discord
+-  Import This Link :- Join Our Discord And Go to #╠⫸💻-project-files Get 'GIT_RDP_H6 Import Link'
 -  Give name For Import repository
 -  Go to Import repository settings
 -  Go Secrets